sofer/stuff/leveldb.md

 LevelDB is a key-value store, written by Jeff Dean and  Sanjay Ghemawat at Google.
 What makes it interesting to Node developers is the LevelUp npm pacakage, which allows LevelDB to be included within a Node application.

-A number of contributors have created npm modules that allow LevelDB to be used as the basis for a graph, a relational or a document store.
+A number of contributors have created npm modules that allow LevelDB to be used as the basis for a graph, a relational or a document database.
 In addition, LevelUp can be used not just with LevelDB, but with other databases, such as RocksDB.

 This approach allows us to create a database for an application that meets our needs, while not forcing us to re-write all the database abstraction layer that an external database usually gives us.
 It means that we can use a single and very fast data store for a number of different use cases.
 It also allows us to swap out the data store, if we need to.